samzong/seatable-scripts-example/README.md

-# seatable scripts
+# SeaTable Scripts

-> [beta] This is not the code used for the `production level', please pay attention to some of the differences when using it in your environment.
+> [Warnning] This is not the code used for the `production level', please pay attention to some of the differences when using it in your environment.

 ## Introduction